rampmaster/CKEditor/README.md

 ```
 Features
 --------
 Documentation for IvoryCKEditorBundle applies with the exception of installation.
-You can follow the Symfony Documentation for [IvoryCKEditorBundle](https://symfony.com/doc/current/bundles/IvoryCKEditorBundle/index.html).
+You can follow
+the Symfony Documentation for [IvoryCKEditorBundle](https://symfony.com/doc/current/bundles/IvoryCKEditorBundle/index.html),
+with the exception that installation does not require the use of Docker.
+This package uses FLEX to install correctly.